-Indicators considered: % of revenue dedicated to providing effective access to medicine, personalised medicines, or phan drugs or endemic and tropical diseases treatments, value-added medicines and treatments % of revenues dedicated to providing generic medicines in low-income countries % of expenditure (both CapEx and R&D) dedicated to the above-mentioned opportunities Number of patients covered by a company's "access to medicine" strategy Proven, significant involvement in any of the following areas, on the basis of the above-listed indicators, without threshold: High Access to medicine, • Impactful Innovation The analysis of CapEx and R&D budget All other companies within the medical services sector that are involved in devoted to activities research and development of medical products intended for humans, at high opportunity as including testing laboratories within the medical space.
-The medical $% \left(1\right) =\left(1\right) \left(1\right$ well as the revenues conditions targeted by the companies are not discriminant for the rating. generated by these activities will also be supported by qualitative indicators • Healthcare ancillary services (e.g. distribution, marketing, database such as the presence management) despite a degree of specialisation for the health sector Diversified Pharmaceutical and Life Science Services companies with >50% of a clear strategy revenues in consumer products and/or chemicals development of such solutions.
-Negative n/a
+% of revenue dedicated to providing effective access to medicine, personalised medicines, orphan drugs or endemic and tropical diseases treatments, value-added medicines and treatments % of revenues dedicated to providing generic medicines in low-income countries % of expenditure (both CapEx and R&D) dedicated to the above-mentioned opportunities Number of patients covered by a company's "access to medicine" strategy Proven, significant involvement in any of the following areas, on the basis of the above-listed indicators, without threshold: · Access to medicine. exposure Neglected Diseases, Impactful Innovation The analysis of CapEx and R&D budget All other companies within the medical services sector that are involved in devoted to activities research and development of medical products intended for humans, at high opportunity as including testing laboratories within the medical space.
+The medical well as the revenues conditions targeted by the companies are not discriminant for the rating. generated by these activities will also be supported by qualitative indicators · Healthcare ancillary services (e.g. distribution, marketing, database such as the presence management) despite a degree of specialisation for the health sector of a clear strategy Diversified Pharmaceutical and Life Science Services companies with >50% toward the revenues in consumer products and/or chemicals development of such solutions.
+Negative n/a exposure